 If you’re out there for the first time and your gun stops functioning, your hop up isn’t set correctly, or you’re unsure about the rules — ask someone!

 The vast majority of players won’t mind that you’re new to the game, and are usually willing to quickly correct whatever problems you might be having or show you how to troubleshoot them.

 You might be intimidated at first, but we’ve all been there!

-Don’t sweat the small stuff, try never to call another player out, (there’s nothing worse than a chorus of CALL YOUR HITS erupting across the field), and if needs be, escalate any serious problems to your field’s game staff.
+Don’t sweat the small stuff, never call another player out, (there’s nothing worse than a chorus of CALL YOUR HITS erupting across the field), and if need be, escalate any serious problems to your field’s game staff.